The CLA Foundation: A Million Dollars In; A Million Dollars Out

 Twice annually, the CLA Foundation invites employees from more than 110 offices to nominate organizations they believe are making a difference in their communities.
 No grant applications or nominations are solicited or accepted from sources outside of CLA or from organizations that have not been asked to apply.
 Last year, more than 210 grant nominations were received.

-CLA is a professional services firm delivering integrated wealth advisory, outsourcing, audit, tax, and consulting services to help clients succeed professionally and personally.
-Our professionals are immersed in the industries they serve and have deep knowledge of their operating and regulatory environments.
-With more than 5,400 people and 110 U.S. locations, and a global affiliation, we bring a wide array of services to help clients in all markets, foreign and domestic.
+CLA creates opportunities for businesses, individuals, and communities through our industry-focused wealth advisory, outsourcing, audit, tax, and consulting services.
+With more than 5,400 people, 110 U.S. locations and a global affiliation, we promise to know you and help you.
 Investment advisory services are offered through CliftonLarsonAllen Wealth Advisors, LLC, an SEC-registered investment advisor.